railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * Mr D. Smith is director of Dexey France and Dexey Belgium and we also have his private address which is not attached to a partner.

-Depending on your needs, OpenERP provides three menus to access the same information:
+According to your Configuration, OpenERP provides three menus to access the same information:

 * List of partners: :menuselection:`Sales --> Address Book --> Customers`,